Why is this so incredibly fast?

 Comparing a search vector with 10, 100, or 1000 data vectors in just two dimensions is an easy job.
 But of course, in the real world, we are more likely to deal with millions (like in the Wikipedia dataset) or even billions of data items.
 In addition, the number of dimensions that most ML models use in semantic search goes up to hundreds or thousands of dimensions!

 The brute force of a kNN search is computationally very expensive - and depending on the size of your database, a single query could take anything from several seconds to even hours (yikes😅).
-If you compare a vector with 300 dimensions with 10M vectors, the search engine would need to do 300 x 10M = 3B computations!
+If you compare a vector with 300 dimensions with 10M vectors, the vector search would need to do 300 x 10M = 3B computations!
 The number of required calculations increases linearly with the number of data points (O(n)) (Figure 2).

 [Figure 2 - O(n) and O(log n) complexity]